Freshwater-Marine Interaction Accounting

 | MFT1.3 | Coastal saltmarshes and reedbeds | Herbaceous intertidal wetlands (covered in detail by TG-6.2) |

-| FM1.2 | Permanently open riverine estuaries | Tidally influenced river channels with persistent ocean connection |
+| FM1.2 | Permanently open riverine estuaries and bays | Tidally influenced river channels with persistent ocean connection |

 | FM1.3 | Intermittently closed and open lakes and lagoons | Coastal water bodies with periodic marine connection |